teqnot/teqnot/README.md

 ### 💻 Key Interests:

-- Fullstack web/mobile development
-- Systems design (e.g., UNIX-like shell emulators, virtual machines)
-- Android Development
+- Backend Java work

 ### ⚙️ What I’m Working On:

-- Hosting and refining my interactive CLI-style personal website.
+- Working on building my portfolio
 - Applying efficient problem-solving techniques to new challenges.

 ## Technologies & Tools